 FILM CONCERT THE GOLD RUSH

-In light of the much-celebrated screening of Charlie Chaplin's MODERN TIMES on the occassion of the 25th FILMKUNSTFEST MV in 2015 which was a soldout within days, four years later the film festival and the Mecklenburg State Theatre are going to mount a second film concert.
+In light of the much-celebrated screening of Charlie Chaplin's MODERN TIMES on the occassion of the 25th FILMKUNSTFEST MV in 2015 which was a soldout within days, four years later the film festival and the Mecklenburg State Theatre mounted a second film concert.

-During the 29th FILMKUNSTFEST MV from April 30th to May 5th, 2019 another unforgettable classic film is going to see its revival, again accompanied by the orchestra of the Mecklenburg State Theatre: Charlie Chaplin's THE GOLD RUSH (1925).
+During the 29th FILMKUNSTFEST MV from April 30th to May 5th, 2019 another unforgettable classic film saw its revival, again accompanied by the orchestra of the Mecklenburg State Theatre: Charlie Chaplin's THE GOLD RUSH (1925).

-Please note that due to the steep demand in tickets for MODERN TIMES, there will be two presentations of THE GOLD RUSH.
-Tickets are available at the state theatre's box office.
+Due to the steep demand in tickets for MODERN TIMES, there were two presentations of THE GOLD RUSH.

 Dates: Friday, May 3rd 2019 from 7.30 pm and Saturday, May 4th 2019 from 6.00 pm as part of the film festival's award ceremony